Our Story

 TROUBLEMAKER

-Brave GentleMan does things differently.
-We embrace a slow-fashion production model.
-We invest in sustainable innovation, superior vegan materials, ethical labor and classic styles made with quality.
+Brave GentleMan did things differently.
+We embraced a slow-fashion production model.
+We invested in sustainable innovation, superior vegan materials, ethical labor and classic styles made with quality.
+This was not always (in fact, rarely) met with enthusiasm from traditional manufacturers we would commission.

 YOU ARE A CITIZEN

-We don’t like to call you a “consumer”.
+We never liked to call our supporters “consumers”.
 That title is passive.
 You’re more than a receptacle, and where you put your money actually matters.
-We like to think of our customers as citizen-investors whose purchases actually fund the systems they want to see flourish.
-Thank you for investing in Brave GentleMan.
+We liked to think of our customers as citizen-investors whose purchases actually funded the systems they wanted to see flourish.

 MANIFESTO

 ‘Ethical fashion’ is not an aesthetic.
 It is a methodology.
-Brave GentleMan simply applies this method to classic menswear aesthetics.
-We don't believe animals belong in the fashion production system.
-We believe that people making our clothing and growing, developing or processing our materials deserve respect and dignity through safe conditions and living wages.
-We believe that ecosystems should not be destroyed in order to make fashion.
-We believe that the increasing velocity of "fast-fashion" is one very visible manifestation of a much larger and deeper problem.
-We don't think Brave GentleMan is perfect, but it is taking steps toward better and better solutions..
+Brave GentleMan simply applied this method to classic menswear aesthetics.
+We never believed animals belonged in the fashion production system.
+We believed that people making our clothing and growing, developing or processing our materials deserve respect and dignity through safe conditions and living wages.
+We believed that ecosystems should not be destroyed in order to make fashion.
+We believed that the increasing velocity of "fast-fashion" is one very visible manifestation of a much larger and deeper problem.
+Brave GentleMan was not perfect, but it aimed to transform supply chains and take steps toward better and better solutions.

 TRUE STORY

-We believe that how products are made supersede any marketed "story".
-Our footwear and accessories are constructed in a durable, supple, weather resistant, hi-tech materials.
-As we transition to bio-based materials like biodegradable and plastic-free MIRUM®, partially bio-based Appleskin®, we still use polyurethane microfiber made in Italy that is Oeko-Tex® Standard 100 class I certified and meets the requirements for REACH Regulation 1907:2006.
+We believed that how products were actually made superseded any marketed "story".
+Our footwear and accessories were constructed in a durable, supple, weather resistant, hi-tech materials.
+As we attempted to fully transition to bio-based materials like biodegradable and plastic-free MIRUM® by Natural Fiber Welding, partially bio-based Appleskin® and recycled bio-based blends like Modern Meadow’s Bio-Vera®, we still used hi-tech polyurethane microfiber made in Italy that was Oeko-Tex® Standard 100 class I certified and met the requirements for REACH Regulation 1907:2006.
 (For information on comparing the environmental impacts of conventional leather to PU leather click here.)
 In addition the materials being UNE-EN ISO certified for safety, protective and work footwear.
+Many of our customers who purchased footwear from our inaugural 2010 collection would send images of the shoes and boots still being worn in 2024 after having been cared for and resoled.

 IN PURSUIT OF SUPERIOR MATERIALS

-Brave GentleMan's palette of materials is constantly in flux as we grow, as our buying-power and collaborations increase, and as we gain information about new materials that are available.
-Our goal is to use the highest performance materials with stringent aesthetic criteria that meet a set of serious ethical and environmental standards.
-We are excited for the day that circumfaunal materials bypass all animal inputs in material supply chains.
+Brave GentleMan's palette of materials was constantly in flux as we grew, as our buying-power and collaborations increased, and as we gained information about new materials that became available.
+Our goal was to use the highest performance materials with the most stringent aesthetic criteria that met a set of serious ethical and environmental standards.
+We were (and still are) excited for the day that circumfaunal materials bypass all animal inputs in supply chains.